 Some other alternatives to development

-Some lands may be transferred out of the Williamson Act and into something a little similar, an Open Space Easement (see Open Space Easement Act of 1974).
+Some lands may be transferred out of the Williamson Act and into something a little similar, an Open Space Easement (stemming from the Open Space Easement Act of 1974).
 This essentially gives the local government the right to ensure that the land is mostly undeveloped, and again there are tax breaks for the owners of the land, again for ten years at a stretch.

 I believe that when POST takes over land, it wants to eliminate buildings on the site – sometimes, these structures are historic in nature, though, so I cannot say that this is a 100% good solution since preserving historic homes and other buildings is also extremely worthwhile.